The below questions and answers should be read in conjunction with our right to work standard.

 A non-EEA family member of an EEA/Swiss national already residing/working in the UK will also be able to prove their right to work, providing they hold a valid passport and they have an extended right of residence.
 This right continues for as long as they remain a family member (in the case of a spouse) of the EEA national.

-Where a check through the Home Office's Employer Checking Service (ECS) reveals a negative verification notice (i.e. an in-time extension has not bee made) employers must ensure they consider all other documents available to verify their right to work before terminating their employment to avoid any claims of unfair dismissal/discrimination.
+When checking the right to work of applicants with this right and a check through the Home Office's Employer Checking Service (ECS) reveals a negative verification notice (i.e. an in-time extension has not been made), employers must ensure they consider all other documents available to verify their right to work before terminating their employment to avoid any claims of unfair dismissal/discrimination.

-While non-EEA family members of EEA/Swiss citizens do not currently need any documents from the Home Office as evidence of their right to work, they will need to register under the EU Settlement Scheme to preserve their right to work beyond 31 December 2020.
-This date is subject to change, depending on whether the UK leaves the EU with or without a deal, the December date relates to a no deal scenario.
+While non-EEA family members of EEA/Swiss citizens do not currently need any documents from the Home Office as evidence of their right to work, they will need to register under the EU Settlement Scheme to preserve their right to work beyond 30 June 2021.
+Further information about the EU settlement scheme for individuals is available on the Gov.uk website.

 Employers must refer to Home Office guidance for information about the full range of documents that can be accepted to prove an applicant's right to work.